-Key features: The PhysioForma is a popular orthodontic choice, which basically means that its nipple is slightly curved/flattened to facilitate better positioning of the tongue against the palate.
-It also has small ridges and a shape that helps guide the tongue into good placement.
+Key features: The PhysioForma is a popular orthodontic choice.
+The nipple is slightly curved to facilitate better positioning of the tongue against the palate.
+It also has small ridges and a shape that helps guide the tongue into proper placement.

 Considerations: Reviewers share that the ring of this pacifier is quite large and can be cumbersome for babies, especially during sleep.
 Others say the shape isn’t a hit with breastfed babies.
-And another common complaint is that the material attracts lint and fuzz.
+Another common complaint is that the material attracts lint and fuzz.

 Best pacifier for sensitive skin

-Key features: If your bub’s skin gets irritated easily, you might want to try MAM’s Air pacifier.
+Key features: If your bub’s skin gets irritated easily, you might want to try this pacifier.
 The face shield is mostly open, which allows the skin underneath to breathe more than traditional pacis.
-The front features a cute design and the symmetrical orthodontic silicone nipple is textured to feel more like the breast.
+The front features a cute design, and the symmetrical orthodontic silicone nipple is textured to feel more like the breast.
 It even comes with a bonus sterilizing case.

 Considerations: This paci is highly rated, but some customers share that the silicone cracks and tears easily.
 Others say that the design is smart for skin but hard for little ones to grasp.
-And with regard to cleaning, some reviewers say that the nipple traps water.
+With regard to cleaning, some reviewers say that the nipple traps water.

 Best all-natural pacifier

 Key features: Unlike many silicone models on the market, the Natursutten is made from the rubber of Hevea brasiliensis trees.
 The manufacturer notes that it’s free of BPA, PVC, phthalates, chemical softeners, and artificial coloring.
 This pacifier is also available in both rounded nipple and orthodontic options.